Law School Admission Representatives

 Prelaw Advisement — Prelaw advisors will be available to answer your questions about how you can start preparing for law school during your undergraduate years.

 You can attend these workshops live on digital forum days during the times scheduled below.
-Workshops with a globe icon are also available during LSAC’s International Live Forum Hours, from 10 a.m. to 12 p.m.
-ET on digital forum days.
+Workshops with a globe icon are available during the September 16 LLM-only forum.

 This session will answer key questions about international LLM programs and the application process.
 The speakers are admission officers at U.S. law schools who have experience advising candidates who were trained outside the United States.
 Workshop attendees will learn how best to research and identify LLM programs that fit their needs, obtain advice on completing the application process, explore financing the cost of an LLM program, and preview the process for qualifying for a bar exam.